univelop/univelop.github.io/README.md

 ## Setup Jekyll and dependencies

-For this to work, you need to setup ['Jekyll'](https://jekyllrb.com/docs/).
+For this to work, you need to setup ['Jekyll'](https://jekyllrb.com/docs/). *Important: Ruby-Version must be below 3.2*.
 This can be quite tricky on Windows, but a lot of help and tutorials can be found on the internet.

 To start the project locally, open a terminal with the current location being the repository.